axin1301/Satellite-imagery-dataset/README.md

-# A Satellite Imagery Dataset for Long-Term Sustainable Development in US Cities
+# A Satellite Imagery Dataset for Long-Term Sustainable Development in the U.S. Cities

 ## Introduction